Vittor-Javidan/EarthLogServerExample/README.md

 - Extract the files into a folder.

-- Open a terminal inside the main repository folder (Where is located the package.json file) and run the command "npm install" to install all dependencies.
+- Open a terminal inside the extracted folder (Where is located the package.json file) and run the command "npm install" to install all dependencies.

 - run the "npx tsc" command on terminal to build the server files.